Skip to content

 The opening isn't about Odysseus.
 The poem begins in Ithaca with Telemachus, the son, and stays with him for four books.
 First-time readers stall here, waiting for the hero.
 Don't — the son's search for his missing father is the poem's frame, and it's also the stretch you can most safely compress (see the triage below).

 Translation changes your speed.
-A contemporary line-for-line translation like Emily Wilson's reads quickly and cleanly; verse translations like Fagles's (1996) and Fitzgerald's (1961) are lusher and slower; Butler's public-domain prose version — the one quoted on this site — reads like a Victorian novel and costs nothing.
-Our guide to choosing a translation covers the trade-offs.
+A contemporary line-for-line translation like Emily Wilson's reads quickly and cleanly; verse translations like Fagles's (1996) and Fitzgerald's (1961) are lusher and slower; Butler's prose version — the one quoted on this site and used for our annotated base — reads like a Victorian novel.
+Our guide to choosing a translation covers the trade-offs, and the Home Pack gives you the reading route, notes, maps, and companion layer in one place.

 The seven-day plan — 90 minutes to two hours a day